 Substring Constraint

-SubstringConstraint tests for a substring.
+SubstringConstraint tests that a string contains the expected substring.

 Does.Contain(string expected)